Kinyeww/ig_not_following_back/README.md

-so basically you just paste this file in your directory that contains files like following1 followers...etc you just run "python checker.py" in your command.
+so basically you just paste this file in your directory that contains files like following1 followers...etc you just run "python checker.py" in your terminal.

 Note that when you are exporting your information from instagram, its best to choose shorter time range like last year or maybe 3 years, well you still can choose al time bu do take note tha instagram logs everything